pattyland/Madoven/README.md

 Madoven
 ====

-Madoven is Bootstrap template for WebsiteBaker.
+Madoven is a Bootstrap template for WebsiteBaker.
 Demo: http://wb.pattyland.de

 ## Install